 Some sections of the science world could be accused of not wanting to look at new technologies; they stick to what they know because “we have always done it that way”.
 However, some people may argue there are bureaucratic barriers hindering the uptake of new technologies.
 Either way, this could be viewed negatively and be seen as almost moving forward blindly without a thought for business longevity or considering if costs can be saved without compromising quality and efficiency.

-To illustrate the point let’s compare the equipment and methods used to detect nucleic acid via lateral flow immunoassays and agarose gel electrophoresis.
+To illustrate the points above, let’s compare the equipment and methods used to detect nucleic acid via lateral flow immunoassays and agarose gel electrophoresis.

-For laboratories that are looking to introduce nucleic acid detection to the laboratory, it is important to recognise that there are greater equipment and training requirements when performing agarose gel electrophoresis in comparison to performing lateral flow assays.
-Operators need to know how to use the different equipment associated with electrophoresis and there is a level of understanding and skill required to ensure appropriate buffers, % agarose gels and voltage are used and that the gels are poured correctly and samples loaded carefully without loss.
+For laboratories looking to introduce nucleic acid detection to the laboratory, it is important to recognise there are greater equipment and training requirements when performing agarose gel electrophoresis in comparison to using lateral flow assays.
+Operators need to know how to use the different equipment associated with electrophoresis and there is a level of understanding and skill required to ensure appropriate buffers, % agarose gels and voltage are used, the gels are poured correctly and samples are loaded carefully without loss.

 Another important consideration, which is also linked to sustainability, is safety.
 Will continual use of equipment over a period of time be detrimental to the health of employees?

-One risk associated with using DNA agarose gel electrophoresis is the potential exposure to ethidium bromide, which suspected to cause carcinogenic or teratogenic effects, and UV light.
+One risk associated with using DNA agarose gel electrophoresis is the potential exposure to UV light, and ethidium bromide, which suspected to cause carcinogenic or teratogenic effects.
 Although many labs will have protocols in place to protect the health of their employees, the risks are still possible.

-There are significant user and economic benefits of introducing rapid diagnostic tests in routine diagnosis.
+There are significant end-user and economic benefits when introducing rapid tests into routine diagnosis.
 In fact, Abingdon Health’s sole focus is centred on aiding different industries in being able to provide efficient diagnostic results quickly.

 The global Rapid Diagnostic Kits market is expected to reach US$28.9 billion by 2023 (Source: ResearchAndMarkets.com), and NALFIA tests are part of this.
 The expected growth is because of improvements in the technology available, but also as a result of the affordability and time-saving benefits for both end-users and recipients of results.
 Mixed with this is the fact that the global population is growing, which brings with it a greater demand on diagnostic services: this is where accurate and rapid methods serve a significant purpose.